Sabrina Annick Assoumou MD, MPH

 Biography

-Sabrina A. Assoumou, MD MPH, is the inaugural Louis W. Sullivan, MD, Professor of Medicine and Assistant Professor of Medicine at Chobanian and Avedisian School of Medicine.
+Sabrina A. Assoumou, MD MPH, is the inaugural Louis W. Sullivan, MD, Professor of Medicine and Associate Professor of Medicine at Chobanian and Avedisian School of Medicine.
 She is also an attending physician in the section of Infectious Diseases at Boston Medical Center.
 She is a clinician-investigator who cares for patients with human immunodeficiency virus (HIV) at the BUSM/BMC’s Centers for Infectious Diseases.
 Her research focuses on medical complications of substance use including HIV and Hepatitis C virus (HCV).
 She is also interested in models of care and on improving the continuum of care for individuals with HIV and/or HCV.
-She is currently the Principal Investigator on an NIH K23 Mentored Career Development Award to improve linkage to care after testing for HIV and HCV at a drug detoxification center.
+She successfully transitioned from an NIH K23 Mentored Career Development Award to improve linkage to care after testing for HIV and HCV and is now leading an NIH R01 to increase uptake of HIV prevention measures.

 Dr. Assoumou has published in multiple journals including Clinical Infectious Diseases, AIDS, Annals of Internal Medicine and the Journal of American Medical Association.
 Her work has also been included in the American Association for the Study of Liver Diseases (AASLD)/ Infectious Diseases Society of America (IDSA) recommendations for testing, managing and treating HCV (Assoumou et al., Clin Infect Dis 2018) as well as HCV testing recommendations by the Centers for Disease Control and Prevention (Assoumou et al., Clin Infect Dis 2018 and Assoumou et al., Clin Infect Dis.
 2019).
 Dr. Assoumou has also presented her findings at the National Academy of Sciences to the panel tasked with developing a National Strategy for the Elimination of Hepatitis B and C and at international scientific meetings such as IDWeek and the Conference on Retroviruses and Opportunistic Infections (CROI).